joemehr/MachineLearning/supervisedLearning/logisticRegression/README.md

 Logistic Regression
 ===================

+<h2>How to use this code:</h2>
+1.

+<h2>What each file/folder in this repository is for</h2>
+- mapFeature.m = function to generate polynomial features
+- plotDecisionBoundary.m = function to plot classifier's decision boundary
+- plotData.m = function to plot 2D classification data
+- sigmoid.m
+- costFunction.m = logistic regression cost function
+- predict.m = logistic regression prediction function
+- costFunctionReg.m = regularized logistic regression cost

 Logistic Regression is a popular algorithm used for Classifiction Problems

 - Binary Classification = output y is a discrete value of 0 (negative class) or 1 (positive class)